Jesuit missions among the Guaraní: Failure and flight

 In 1609 three Jesuits began the first reduction in San Ignacio Guazú in present-day Paraguay.
 For the next 22 years the Jesuits focused on founding 15 missions in the province of Guayrá, corresponding to the western two-thirds of present-day Paraná state of Brazil, spread over an area of more than 100000 sqkm.
 The total Native population of this area was probably about 100,000.

 The establishment of these missions was not without difficulty and danger.
 The Guaraní shamans resisted the imposition of a new religion and up to 7 Jesuits were killed by Indians during the first few years after the missions were established.
 In 1618 the first of a series of epidemics spread among the missions and killed thousands of the Guaraní.
-The congregation of the Guaraní into large settlements at the missions facilitated the spread of disease.
+The congregation of the Guaraní into large settlements at the missions facilitated the spread of diseases.
 Nevertheless, the missions soon had 40,000 Guaraní in residence.
 Tens of thousands of Guaraní living in the same region remained outside the missions, living in their traditional manner and practicing their traditional religion.

-The reductions were within Portuguese territory and large-scale raids by the Bandeirante slavers of Sao Paulo on the missions and non-mission Guarani began in 1628.
+The reductions were within Portuguese-claimed territory and large-scale raids by the Bandeirante slavers of São Paulo on the missions and non-mission Guaraní began in 1628.
 The Bandeirantes destroyed many missions and decimated and scattered the mission population.
 They looked upon the reductions with their concentration of Guaraní as an opportunity to capture slaves more easily than usual.
 Beginning in 1631 and concluding in 1638 the Jesuits moved the mission survivors still in residence, approximately 12,000 people, southwestward about 500 km to an area under Spanish control that in the 21st century is divided among Paraguay, Argentina, and Brazil.
-There were already Jesuit missions in the area and the refugees from Guayrá were joined also by Guarani refugees from Uruguay and Tapé (Rio Grande do Sul state of Brazil) who had suffered similar experiences.
+There were already Jesuit missions in the area and the refugees from Guayrá were also joined by Guaraní refugees from Uruguay and Tapé (in present-day Rio Grande do Sul, Brazil) who had suffered similar experiences.

-In the 1630s, the Jesuits also established short-lived missions among the Guaraní in the Itatín region of present-day Mato Grosso do Sul, Brazil.
-They were destroyed by Bandeirantes and revolts by the indigenous people.
+In the 1630s, the Jesuits also established short-lived missions in the Itatín region of present-day Mato Grosso do Sul, Brazil.
+They were destroyed by Bandeirantes and revolts by the local indigenous people.